Visiok09/LayerZero-ONFT-Marketplace/README.md

-Welcome to the BettaBridge repo is the cross-network NFT Marketplace powered by LayerZero.
+Welcome to the BettaBridge repo is the cross-network NFT Marketplace powered by LayerZero protocol.

 ### Link to DApp: https://bettabridge.online/